YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 {% include image.html url="https://c2.staticflickr.com/9/8334/29343014345_a5cbf09c2f_h.jpg" caption="The Coil ." href="https://c2.staticflickr.com/9/8334/29343014345_a5cbf09c2f_h.jpg"  width=650 align="center" %}

-The winding of coil over the 3D printed cutch casing is completed.
+The winding of coil over the 3D printed clutch casing is completed.

 {% include image.html url="https://c2.staticflickr.com/9/8572/29264211761_1b61932867_h.jpg" caption="Initial Assembly."  href="https://c2.staticflickr.com/9/8572/29264211761_1b61932867_h.jpg" width=650 align="center" %}

- Now I have to procure a couple of items including linear shaft bearings, aluminum rods etc.
+ Now I have to procure a couple of items which includes linear shaft bearings, aluminum rods etc.

 ### **-6th September 2016 : Success of 3rd Idea**

-Once all the parts are procured, the the clutch was assembled and the cavity inside was filled with MR Fluid.
-Then i had to test the working of the clutch and study its characteristics.  **Yeah..
-It worked as I expected and designed**.
-Finally I could relax a bit and sleep peacefully.
+Once all the parts are procured, the clutch was assembled and the cavity inside was filled with MR Fluid.
+Then it had to be tested and characteristics were studied. **Yeah, It worked as I expected and designed**.
+Finally, I could relax a bit and sleep peacefully.

 {% include image.html url="/images/clutch_photo.jpg" caption="The  assembled MR linear clutch." href="/images/clutch_photo.jpg"   width=650 align="center" %}

 ### **-8th September 2016 : Assembling the arm**

 In order to demonstrate the usefulness and study more about the MR linear clutch, a single degree of freedom robot joint was designed and fabricated.
 It used the standard 30x30 Aluminum profiles.
-The arm was driven by a Firgelli linear actuator
+The arm was driven by a Firgelli linear actuator.

 {% include image.html url="/images/firgelli.jpg" href="/images/firgelli.jpg" caption="The  Firgelli linear actuator which is used to power the arm."  width=650 align="center" %}